 There are some really great kids golf balls that I wanted to share with you along with a few tips.
-I hope these recommendations help you decide what golf balls you should have your kids or juniors playing out on the course.
+I hope these recommendations help you decide what golf balls you should have your kids or juniors golfers playing out on the course.
 A lot of it has to do with the person needing golf balls and their swing speed.
-So here are some ideas for you on which golf balls you may want to use.
+So here are some ideas for you on which golf balls you may want your kids or junior golfers to use.

 *As an Amazon Associate, I earn from qualifying purchases.
 This post contains affiliate links, if you click through and make a purchase, I may earn a small commission at no cost to you.